 Brimrose is dedicated to turn ideas into reality.
 We bring the best and the brightest people together to invent your tomorrows.

-Oleic acid is a fatty acid that occurs naturally in several oils, and peanuts are a particularly good source of high‑oleic content with advantages over other edible oils.
-Typically, laboratories test peanuts’ acid content by gas chromatography (GC), a method that is costly, labor, and time intensive.
-Breeding programs, however, must rapidly analyze and sort vast numbers of peanuts at every stage, especially at harvest time, which makes GC a significant constraint.
+Determining the fatty‑acid content of seeds is essential for accurate seed classification.
+Oleic acid—one of the most important fatty acids—occurs naturally in many oils, and peanuts are especially valued for their high‑oleic content, which offers advantages over other edible oils.
+Traditionally, laboratories measure peanuts’ acid content using gas chromatography (GC), a method that is accurate but costly, labor‑intensive, and too slow for the high‑capacity demands of breeding programs.
+Breeders must rapidly analyze and sort vast numbers of seeds at every stage, especially during harvest, making GC a significant constraint.

-Brimrose AOTF‑NIR spectrometers provide a fast, non‑destructive alternative NIR solution for rapidly analyzing large sample volumes with minimal labor required, supporting efficient decision‑making in breeding processes.
-With true single‑seed analysis, our spectrometers give breeders the ability to selectively discriminate, qualify, and sort seeds for the most desired qualities.
-Thousands of samples can be tested quickly with minimal cost or time consumption.
+Our spectrometer provides a fast, non‑destructive NIR solution for analyzing large sample volumes with minimal labor.
+With true single‑seed analysis, SeedMeister enables breeders to rapidly discriminate, qualify, and sort peanuts based on desired fatty‑acid traits.
+Thousands of samples can be tested quickly and cost‑effectively, supporting faster, more informed decision‑making throughout the breeding process.

 Sorting Peanut with Brimrose Luminar 3076 SeedMeister Mark IIIx